 Let us get grain, that we may eat and live.
 There was a food shortage.
-It was because the people were working on rebuilding the walls instead of tending their fields.
-The food shortage had become a famine.
+It was because the people were rebuilding the walls instead of tending their fields.

 We are mortgaging our fields, and our vineyards, and our houses.
-Some believers were so desperate for food that they had bought grain by mortgaging their property to the wealthy believers.
+Some people were desperate.
+They mortgaged their property to rich people.

 we bring our sons and our daughters into bondage.
 To pay back the money they had borrowed from the wealthy believers, some people had to sell their own children into slavery.

 I was very angry when I heard their cry.
-Nehemiah was angry when he heard their complaints.
-People are very prone to complaining.
+Nehemiah was angry when he heard what rich people were doing to poor people.